apache/samza/docs/startup/quick-start/versioned/index.md

 There are four main categories of examples in this project, including:

-1. [wikipedia](https://github.com/apache/samza-hello-samza/tree/master/src/main/java/samza/examples/wikipedia): this is a more complex example demonstrating the entire pipeline of consuming from the live feed from wikipedia edits, parsing the message and generating statistics from them.
+1. [Wikipedia](https://github.com/apache/samza-hello-samza/tree/master/src/main/java/samza/examples/wikipedia): this is a more complex example demonstrating the entire pipeline of consuming from the live feed from wikipedia edits, parsing the message and generating statistics from them.

-2. [cookbook](https://github.com/apache/samza-hello-samza/tree/master/src/main/java/samza/examples/cookbook): you will find various examples in this folder to demonstrate usage of Samza high-level API, such as windowing, join and aggregations.
+2. [Cookbook](https://github.com/apache/samza-hello-samza/tree/master/src/main/java/samza/examples/cookbook): you will find various examples in this folder to demonstrate usage of Samza high-level API, such as windowing, join and aggregations.

-3. [asure](https://github.com/apache/samza-hello-samza/tree/master/src/main/java/samza/examples/azure): this example shows how to run your application on Microsoft Asure.
+3. [Azure](https://github.com/apache/samza-hello-samza/tree/master/src/main/java/samza/examples/azure): This example shows how to build an application that consumes input streams from Azure EventHubs.

-4. [kinesis](https://github.com/apache/samza-hello-samza/tree/master/src/main/java/samza/examples/kinesis): this example shows how to consume from Kinesis streams
+4. [Kinesis](https://github.com/apache/samza-hello-samza/tree/master/src/main/java/samza/examples/kinesis): This example shows how to consume from Kinesis streams.